Topics Map > Student Engagement > Student/Student

 6. Grading & Evaluating

 Once the discussion end date has passed, students (or the instructor) may draft discussion summaries as post-discussion assignments.
-These summaries not only sum up the discussion but can serve as foundational documents for larger evaluated work, such as a larger project or exam.
+These summaries sum up the discussion and can serve as foundational documents for larger evaluated work, such as a larger project or exam.
 Whether a summary assignment is used or not, evaluating students’ discussion posts is a key final step.
-Using a grading rubric can speed up the evaluative process, and can help students to understand how their discussion post(s) are graded.
-Rubric criteria might include thoroughness of initial post, grammar, spelling, word choices, responses to peers, frequency of posts, content contributions, references, clarity, analysis, positive contribution to the learning community, and etiquette.
-Rubric criteria should be selected that best support the goals of the discussion and best measure the learning outcomes.
+Using a grading rubric can speed up the evaluative process and help students understand how their discussion post(s) are graded.
+Rubric criteria might include thoroughness of the initial post, grammar, spelling, word choices, responses to peers, frequency of posts, content contributions, references, clarity, analysis, positive contribution to the learning community, and etiquette.
+Rubric criteria that best support the goals of the discussion and best measure the learning outcomes should be selected.

 Sources/Citations